keboola/developers-docs/extend/common-interface/folders.md

     }

 All files from the folder are uploaded irrespective of their name or extension.
 They are uploaded to Storage in parallel and in an undefined order.
-Use sliced tables in case you want to upload tables [larger then 5GB](https://help.keboola.com/storage/file-uploads/#limits).
+Use sliced tables in case you want to upload tables [larger than 5GB](https://help.keboola.com/storage/file-uploads/#limits).
 The slices may be compressed by gzip.

 **Important**: Please be reasonable with the total volume and number of slices.
-A rule of thumb is that slices are best around 100 MB in size and the total number of slices should not exceed 1000 files.
+A rule of thumb is that slices are best around 100 MB in size, and the total number of slices should not exceed 1000 files.
 The total size of all slices combined should not exceed 50 GB.

-### `/data/in/files/` Folder
+### Folder /data/in/files/

 All files defined in the input mapping are stored in their raw form.
 File names are numeric and equal to `{fileId}_{filename}` in Storage.
 All other information about the files is available in the [manifest file](/extend/common-interface/manifest-files/).

-### `/data/out/files/` Folder
+### Folder /data/out/files/

 All files in this folder are uploaded to Storage.
 File names are preserved, and tags and other upload options can be specified in the [manifest file](/extend/common-interface/manifest-files/).